TLDR: you want code completions while working with ROS2

 LSP with clangd

-ROS2 puts its headers into /opt/ros2/<ROS_DISTRO>/include
+ROS2 puts its headers into /opt/ros2/<ROS_DISTRO>/include.

-setup, and it would be too easy if it just worked out of the box with vim
+This doesn’t work out of the box with my fairly default clangd setup, and it would be too easy if it just worked out of the box with vim!

-Most editors like vscode or clion have their own way of handling scenarios like this, e.g. vscode using a c_cpp_properties.json
+Most editors like vscode or clion have their own way of handling scenarios like this, e.g. vscode using a c_cpp_properties.json file.

 With vim this is as little uglier.